 America’s soil is not typically appropriate for tea growing.
-Since 1987, Bill Hall, in partnership with Bigelow Teas, has been successfully growing tea on Wadmalaw Island, in the Low Country of South Carolina.
+Since 1987, Bill Hall, in partnership with Bigelow Teas, has been successfully growing tea on Wadmalaw Island in the Low Country of South Carolina.
 Charleston Tea Plantation is the home of American Classic Tea.
 The short journey from Charleston to the plantation is charming.
-The long winding road into the plantation is flat, leading to hundreds of tea bush, carpeted acres.
+The long winding road into the plantation is flat, leading to hundreds of tea bushes, carpeted acres.

 This is the largest oak tree on the plantation and is often used as a backdrop for weddings and wedding photos.
-I visited early in the spring season but through the summer this tree will be dripping with foliage and the lucky couple will be surrounded by acreage of breathtaking views of tea plants.
+I visited early in the spring season, but this tree will be dripping with foliage through the summer, and the lucky couple will be surrounded by acreage of breathtaking views of tea plants.

-During my tour, my guide emphasized I was observing “sleeping” plants, which would soon wake up to grow fresh leaves.
+During my tour, my guide emphasized observing “sleeping” plants, which would soon wake up to grow fresh leaves.
 Later, I mentioned this remark to Bill and commented that really, they are not sleeping.
 Much of the work of the bushes is being done in the ground over the course of the winter and could hardly be called sleeping.
 It was here that we shared a bond of understanding, as his eyes lit up and he voiced agreement.
-Overall, it was clear through the interview that Bill Hall becomes engagingly alive when sharing knowledge of the Camellia Sinensis plant; the soil; and resident wildlife.
+Overall, it was clear through the interview that Bill Hall becomes engagingly alive when sharing knowledge of the Camellia Sinensis plant, the soil, and resident wildlife.

 I would have enjoyed learning more about Bill Hall’s business practices as he balances making a profit with environmental concerns.
 I wouldn’t regard him as a strict environmentalist, but rather one that selectively uses environmentally friendly means.
-Bill knows tea and how to use the land to grow a tea with a taste which resonates with many tea lovers.
+Bill knows tea and how to use the land to grow a tea with a taste that resonates with many tea lovers.